Free 30-day trial, then only $5.99/month!

 The first minute.

 Once Motherboard launches, setup is quick.
 Connect your Gmail, sign in with the Google account where your shopping confirmations land, approve read-only access to your inbox and calendar, and add your kids’ names and ages.
-From there, Motherboard builds the first inventory in the background while you go on with your day, and your first nudge text arrives the next day.
+From there, Motherboard builds the first inventory in the background while you go on with your day, and your first nudge arrives shortly after.

 Reply: BUYING NOW / ALREADY HAVE / STILL FITS